local-projects/prepMac/README.md

 ![Screenshot](https://raw.githubusercontent.com/local-projects/prepMac/screenshots/screen01.png)

 ## Running
-Copy the scipt or clone the repo and run with SUDO access
+Just run in Terminal with one line by downloading remotely with curl:

-	sudo bash prepMac.sh
+	curl -s https://cdn.rawgit.com/local-projects/prepMac/master/prepMac.sh | sudo bash

+Or run normally after cloning or downloading with `sudo bash prepMac.sh`.

 The script prints it's actions to the console and each step may provide relevent feedback depending on your current system configuration (EG: If Notification Center has already been disabled and removed it will say it cannot find it for removal.)

 ## Customizing